Bonnie Elliott: Recognition and awards

+Elliott has won a number of ACS Awards, beginning with a National Award of Distinction as well as Gold, Bronze, and Highly Commended in the ACT/NSW Student Cinematography category in 2006, and then a Gold and a Bronze in the same category in 2007.
+She won a Bronze in the category Features – Cinema, for My Tehran for Sale in 2009; a Gold for Documentary for Sistagirl in 2011; a Silver for Dramatised Documentary for Recipe for Murder in the same year; and two short film awards, in the ACT/NSW ACS awards.

 At the 2012 Sorta Unofficial New Zealand Film Awards, she won Best Short Film Cinematography for I'm the One.

+In October 2016, Elliott was accredited by the Australian Cinematographers Society, then the 10th woman to receive the accreditation of the total number of 379 (by December 2019 there were 15).

 In 2016, she was nominated for the AACTA Award for Best Cinematography for Spear at the 6th AACTA Awards.

-In October 2016, Elliott was accredited by the Australian Cinematographers Society, then the 10th woman to receive the accreditation of the total number of 379 (by December 2019 there were 15).
+She was also nominated for the 2017 Best Cinematography award in the Film Critics Circle of Australia Awards and in the 10th Australian Film Critics Association Awards (Auscritic Awards).

 In 2017, she won the AACTA Award for Best Cinematography in Television for "Joe", the second episode of Seven Types of Ambiguity.

+At the 2018 Tallinn Black Nights Film Festival held in Tallinn, Estonia, Elliott was nominated for Best Cinematographer for Slam.

 In 2018, renowned film critic David Stratton praised Elliott's "attractive photography" in his review of Undertow in The Australian.

 In 2020, at the 10th AACTA Awards, she was nominated for the AACTA Award for Best Cinematography for H Is for Happiness, and won the AACTA Award for Best Cinematography in Television for "The Circumstances in Which They Come", the first episode of Stateless.

 In 2021, she had three nominations at the 11th AACTA Awards – the AACTA Award for Best Cinematography in Television for "Everything's Gone", the second episode of Fires, and the AACTA Award for Best Cinematography in a Documentary for Freeman and Step into Paradise.
 Of these three, she won only the first award.
+Also in 2021, Elliott, along with Michael McDermott, was nominated in the Auscritic Awards for The Furnace.

 In Comic Book Resources review of Run Rabbit Run (2023), Josh Bell said that, as cinematographer, Elliott works with Daina Reid, the film's director, to "continue creating striking images even as the plot goes in circles".